Stargazing in the UK and Ireland

-We have picked out some of the best places in the UK and Ireland for stargazing.
-The International Dark-Sky Association has certified some of these areas.
+We have picked out the best places in the UK and Ireland for stargazing.
+Some of these places have been certified by the International Dark-Sky Association.
 Certified places have low levels of light pollution and good public access.
-Many of these places host stargazing events.
+Many of these places host stargazing events for the public.

 - Exmoor Dark Sky Reserve – Europe’s first International Dark Sky Reserve.

-- North York Moors National Park – A Dark Sky Reserve containing The Moors National Park Centre, Sutton Bank National Park Centre and Dalby Observatories.
+- North York Moors National Park – A Dark Sky Reserve which contains the Moors National Park Centre, Sutton Bank National Park Centre, and Dalby Observatories.

 - Northumberland Dark Sky Park – Stargazers can also visit the Kielder Observatory.